Zellic/solidity-parser/docs/source/getstarted/vfshooks.rst

-Customising File Parsing
+Customizing File Parsing
 ========================

-So far all of the guides have used the default config of the :py:class:`VirtualFileSystem <solidity_parser.filesys.VirtualFileSystem>` to find, load and parse the input Solidity code.
-This guide goes over customising parser versions, file resolution and useful tips for hooking into the VFS.
+So far, all of the guides have used the default config of the :py:class:`VirtualFileSystem <solidity_parser.filesys.VirtualFileSystem>` to find, load, and parse the input Solidity code.
+This guide goes over customizing parser versions, file resolution, and useful tips for hooking into the VFS.

 Parser Version
 --------------

-SOLP is the only tool that's able to parse any version of Solidity source code; it doesn't require lots of builds of SOLP and doesn't work on EVM bytecode.
-To do this, the Solidity version pragma in each file is processed and a suitable parser version is inferred.
+SOLP is the only tool that's able to parse any version of Solidity source code.
+It doesn't require a lot of builds of SOLP and doesn't work on EVM bytecode.
+To do this, the Solidity version pragma in each file is processed, and a suitable parser version is inferred.

-Sometimes this inference doesn't work: files may have conflicting versions or versions may be omitted.
+Sometimes this inference doesn't work; files may have conflicting versions or versions may be omitted.

 To get around this, pass a :py:class:`Version <solidity_parser.util.version_util.Version>` to the VFS constructor.
-This will force the parser version and the language version for different steps later on, e.g.
+This will force the parser version and the language version for different steps later on.
+For example, this

 .. code-block:: python

    vfs = VirtualFileSystem(base_path, None, [src_path], compiler_version=Version(0, 8, 22))

-would force the version to Solidity 0.8.22
+would force the version to Solidity 0.8.22.

 Overriding File Reading
 -----------------------